Lukeisun/sicp_funsies/README.md

 - 1.41 (Trace)
 - 2.11 (Programming)
 - 2.15-2.16 (Terribly misunderstood first try, come back to it.
-Note for future me - It seems that this may have come due to me misunderstanding 2.14.
+Note for future me - It seems that this
+- 2.29 (I have c wrong for sure, come back to this) may have come due to me misunderstanding 2.14.
 When you go back to this, take a look at that :) )